ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 In a matrix multiplication, for each of the elements in the matrix, we are doing a dot product of the row of one matrix and the column of another.
 In this algorithm, we have a couple ways of parallelizing it.

 We could try to parallelize the dot product itself for each individual result element.
 This means we need to do 16 loops, and on each, load a column vector and a row vector, then do `_mm_dp_ps` to do the dot product itself.
 Due to the data patterns, this is not a good option.
 Too many instructions total and too much data shuffling due to the column vectors.
-If the matrix was transposed, this could be a better option.
-But it's not.
+If the second matrix was transposed, this could be a better option.

 The other option would be to parallelize the dot product calculation, and do 4 dot products at once, for filling an entire row of the result.